 They include flat-faced breeds (such as the Pug and French Bulldog) and some Setters, Retrievers, and Terriers.

-It can be difficult to prevent allergies other than by avoiding the allergen that your dog reacts to.
-The most common allergens include:
+It can be difficult to prevent allergies by avoiding the allergen your dog reacts to.

 Your dog may also benefit from allergy injections, which can help him build up a resistance to an allergen.

-Once you know what’s affecting your dog and causing him to cough, it’s easy to remove or decrease his exposure to those allergens.
+Once you know what’s affecting your dog and causing him to cough, removing or decreasing his exposure to those allergens is easy.